xuwang/mailman3-vbox/README.md

 	$ git clone https://github.com/xuwang/mailman3-vbox.git

-* To build a mailman3 virtual machine with, see README.md in vagrant
+* To build a mailman3 virtual machine with vagrant, see vagrant/README.md.
+* To build a Mailman3 virtual machine on AWS EC2, see vagranet-aws/README.md.
-* For chef mailman3 cookbook, see README.md in chef-repo/cookbooks/mailman3
+* For chef mailman3 cookbook usage, see chef-repo/cookbooks/mailman3/README.md.

 License and Authors